sumendar/sumendar.github.io/content/home/about.md

 # About me

 I have in-depth experience on the quantitative field by interpreting, managing, exploring and analysing the data.
-Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, SQL and data visualization tools like Tableau, Power BI etc.
+Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, SQL & data visualization tools like Tableau, Power BI etc.

 I am currently pursuing PG program in Data Science, i had bachelor’s and master’s degrees relevant to STEM disciplines closely associated with mathematics, statistics, computer application and computer science.